ukparliament/procedure-parsing/public/comments/parliamentary_procedure.rb.md

 This includes both Commons only and bicamerally concluded work packages.

-The number of concluded work packages subject to a procedure is used to calculate the plausibility score of a step being taken.
+The number of concluded work packages subject to a procedure is used to calculate the occurrence score of a step being taken.

   def concluded_work_packages
     WorkPackage.find_by_sql(